audacity/audacity-support/nyquist-plugins/generator-plugins/special-effect-generators.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

 Jean-Michel Jarre put out a hauntingly beautiful electronic album in 1976, Oxygene.
 One section of this album had a repeating surf sound: a sweep from the right to the left audio channel, a pause, and then a deep crash in the right channel.
 After another pause, this cycle repeated many times.
 Very relaxing to listen to.
-This sound generator plug-in emulates that surf cycle, in either mono or stereo.
+This sound generator plugin emulates that surf cycle, in either mono or stereo.

 Start a new session of Audacity.
 To generate stereo surf, first open a blank stereo track&#x20;